 OPEX in Action: Adapting for Cultural Differences ft.
 Pedro Hernandez, Eni

-In the lead up to the 4th annual OPEX and Business Transformation Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
+In the lead up to the 5th annual OPEX Week Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.

 In this blog post, we speak with Pedro Hernandez, a Worldwide Operational Excellence Senior Advisor at Italian oil & gas national company Eni.
 Coming from a manufacturing engineer background and management consulting, he has more than 16 years experience conducting operational improvements across industries varying from Food and Goods Manufacturing to Automotive, Service and Oil & Gas.
 Below, Pedro shares some insight into his work at Eni and explains his methods for overcoming cultural differences when teaching OPEX principles across a global company.

 Pedro, Can you begin by explaining what your role is at Eni?Essentially, I am one of the Operational Excellence Advisors.
 We support and advise the different geographical units worldwide on how to implement Operational Excellence.
 This usually starts with us helping the local Leadership team to identify best projects.
 This activity is followed up by a Lean Six Sigma training course given to people participating on those selected projects and focused on their specific projects.
 I am also the gatekeeper for all Lean Six Sigma project running right now worldwide.
 This means that every time that we finish one of the five steps of the DMAIC methodology we have a meeting and I approve the work done until that point.
 We will also discuss and agree on the main activities for the following stage of the methodology.

 It is important to highlight that every project has its own coach focused on supporting the project on a day-to-day basis.
 These coaches are usually Green Belt certified and can be located anywhere.

 How would you describe the relationship between Operational Excellence and the business units at Eni?